-South East Asian and Central African forests vary together very strongly across the ensemble, whereas the Central African and North American forests show a weaker relationship.
-The latter might be expected, given the different structure of the North American forests, compared with the tropical.
+South East Asian and Central African forests vary together very strongly across the ensemble, whereas the Central African and North American forests show a weaker relationship, with more scatter.
+This might be expected, given the different struc-15 ture of the North American forests, compared with the tropical.
 The scatter plot also identifies NL0 (leaf Nitrogen) and V_CRIT_ALPHA (soil moisture control on photosynthesis) as being important controls on forest fraction, as the output seems to vary most with these parameters.